cjrd/mranalyzer/CHALLENGE.md

 * Added documenation and a `--help` option to the `mra` command.
 * Added pre-commit hooks to enforce code style and linting.
 * Added a README with installation instructions, quickstart example, and more detailed walkthroughs and instructions.
+* Made the package pip-installable and added a setup.cfg file (with a list of open source licenses used)
 * I removed the k-fold SVM analysis in the correlation analysis.
 Currently, it is not clear if we want to create a robust classifier or simply understand the correlations in the data.
 If we want a robust classifier, then it may makes sense to use all data from all lat/lons.
 If we want to understand the correlations, then it may make sense to use a subset of the data.
 I would want to understand the use case better to make a decision on this.
 Also, the unnamed 0/1/2 labels in the csvs are not clear to me, so I'm not sure how to interpret the results of the SVM analysis.